 At first glance, the fact that these gas power plants will create additional CO2 emissions seems unfavorable for the climate issue.
 However, generating the electricity also releases a lot of heat, which can be used, for example, to feed a heat network that heats homes and other buildings.
 Thus, the additional CO2 emissions can be reduced or even neutralized.

-In order to make smart decisions in the future, we need a spatial energy plan.
+To be able to make smart decisions in the future, we need a spatial energy plan.
 This will determine where we want to create electricity hubs that are also heat hubs and hubs for electric vehicles.
-In the future, a lot of electricity will be needed in business parks during the day to charge cars.
+In the future, business parks will need a lot of electricity during the day to charge cars.
 This can be done with solar or wind energy generated locally.
 The residual heat from industry on the business park can then serve as a heat source for the nearby neighborhood or city.

 Preparing for the future